MCSO deputy shoots, kills pit bull after it reportedly attacks K-9

 MCSO said deputies responded to a home near 111th and Peoria avenues around 9 p.m.
 Saturday for a fight.
 When the deputies arrived, homeowners told them the suspects had run out the back door.

-A deputy and his K-9 made their way into the alley to look for the suspects when a pit bull came out of the backyard and attacked the K-9, the sheriff’s office said.
+According to MCSO, a deputy and his K-9, named Tarzan, made their way into the alley to look for the suspects when a pit bull came out of the backyard and attacked the K-9, the sheriff’s office said.

 The handler tried to separate the dogs but couldn't, as the pit bull had latched onto the K-9, the sheriff’s office said.